 The start of the Grimeton radio station

-Completion and commissioning
+The completion and commissioning

-The long-wave transmitter is getting competition
+The long-wave transmitter faces competition

 Progress does not stop at the Grimeton radio station either